psanford/wormhole-william-mobile/README.md

 # wormhole-william-mobile

-This is a Magic Wormhole client for Android an iOS.
+This is a Magic Wormhole client for Android and iOS.

 Some current limitations:
 - Receiving directories are kept in zip form.